 The morning started well enough.
 Then you had to help your son find his homework before you could drop him at school.
 Still time for coffee?
 There would have been if the espresso machine hadn’t stopped working at your local beanery.
 Six redlights and a train later, you’re pushing a little harder on the gas to get to work on time, and then…are those blue lights behind you?

 A ticket is not the end of the world.
 They happen to all of us.
-The best part (if there is such a thing) of getting a ticket in Texas is the fact that you can keep it off your record fairly easily in a number of different ways.
+The best part (if there is such a thing) of getting a ticket in Texas is that you can easily keep it off your record fairly easily in several different ways.
 The quickest and easiest way is to dismiss that traffic ticket (and keep it off your record) by taking a defensive driving course.

 If you’ve never dismissed a ticket with defensive driving before, there are a few steps in the process, and they’re steps you want to get in the right order.
 This post is designed to help you make sure to get all of your t’s crossed and i’s dotted so that your driving record stays clean.

 When you receive a ticket, it will come with a “date to appear.”
 Depending on the municipality, this date can be from 7-21 days from the date of the citation.
 During this time, determine whether you are eligible to take defensive driving before contacting the court for permission.

 The following is a list of situations and conditions that will disqualify you from taking defensive driving:

 - If you are the holder of a CDL

 - If you received a speeding ticket written for 25 miles over the posted speed limit or more than 95 mph